 - 1 ounce cream cheese, softened

 - Preheat oven to 350°F. Grease a standard sized donut pan and set aside.

-- In a large bowl, mix together flour, cocoa powder, brown sugar, baking soda, baking powder, and salt.
-Set aside.
+- In a large bowl, whisk together the egg, milk, oil, vinegar, and vanilla.
+In a separate bowl, combine the flour, cocoa powder, sugar, baking soda, salt, and baking powder.

 - Slowly incorporate the dry ingredients into the wet, then stir in the crushed Oreos until just combined.

 - Fill the donut pan until the batter just reaches the top.
 Bake for 10 minutes, or until a toothpick inserted comes out clean.
 Let the donuts cool completely before frosting.